djthorpe/gopi/docs/INPUT.md

 In order to obtain input from keyboards, mice, touchscreens and joysticks there is an abstract interface to input devices which you can use to accept events such as key presses and positional changes.
+The following sections describe how to combine these concepts.

+## Overview

 There are three main concepts with input devices: